12 Best Sights in City Center West, Reykjavík

 Miðbær

 Modern architecture and nature converge at Reykjavík's city hall, a building overlooking Tjörnin Pond.
-Inside is a visitor information desk and coffee bar with Internet access.
-A three-dimensional model of Iceland, over 819 square feet in size, is usually on display in the gallery, which often hosts various temporary exhibitions.
+Inside, a three-dimensional model of Iceland, over 76 square meters (819 square feet) in size, is often on display in the gallery when the space isn't being used for official events and other temporary exhibitions.

 Reykjavík Museum of Photography